dustinpfister/blog_posts/_posts/js-array.md

 console.log(arr[1]); // 2
 ```

-### 2.3 - Creating an array by calling a method that will retrun one like String.split
+### 2.3 - Creating an array by calling a method that will return one like String.split

 Another way of creating an array, or end up with one rather, would be to call a method that would return one as a product.
 In some cases I would like to not create and array from scratch by rather create one from some kind of data source such as a string.
 In the string prototype object there is the string split method that can be used to split a string into a bunch of substrings where each substring is and element in a resulting array.